SoftUni-Internal/interactive-content/RO/08-Validation-And-Error-Handling/Lesson.md

-# Validation and Error Handling - Not translated
+# Validation and Error Handling